syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 21 - no ruckus.md

 + She was put in prison when she was discovered to be a witch
 + Kora got her out of prison break

-- Trista, Dalynn and faramar fix the boat
+- Trista, Dalynn and Faramar fix the boat
 - Trista and Dalynn talk about the Forgotten Realms

 + While 2 days on boat to Dembé we learn Old Darninian